Amy Matthews, Ph.D., BCBA - Project Director

 Kellie Bolster - Project Coordinator

-Kellie joined the START Project at the end of 2014.
+Kellie joined the START Project in December 2014.
 She earned her B.A. at North Central College in Naperville, IL.
-She has worked with the Greater Grand Rapids Women’s History Council, the Gerald R. Ford Presidential Museum, and most recently, she was at the Historical Society of Michigan.
+She has worked with the Greater Grand Rapids Women's History Council, the Gerald R. Ford Presidential Museum, and most recently, she was at the Historical Society of Michigan.
 She comes to START with a variety of education-based experiences including coordinating Michigan History Day, a state-wide history fair competition.
 Her prior professional experience includes event and project coordination, administrative support, educational outreach, and communications assistance.

 Melissa Kurek - Office Coordinator